adam-ard/organic-markdown/README.md

 do a simple text substitution.
 It is smarter than that.
 It will look at what comes before and after each reference on the same line, and will add it before and after each line of the code being referenced.
 That is how `#include` will get prefixed to all code tagged as `includes`.
-That is also how code the come from `<<main>>` will get indented correctly.
+That is also how code coming from `<<main>>` will get indented correctly.
 To confirm this is the case run:

 ```bash
 omd tangle